terminalpilot/blog.github.io/_posts/2020-01-15-picklerick_writeup.md

 scan and probe services on the internet.
 Learn more in this free THM
 room: <https://tryhackme.com/room/ccpentesting>\
 \
-I used **nmap -vv -A -p- \[IP of the victim box above\]**.\
+I used **nmap -vv -A -p- \[IP of the victim box shown above\]**.\
 → **-vv:** Increases verbosity level\
 → **-A:** activates service detection, operating system detection, a traceroute and common script scanning.\
 → **-p-**: scan **all** ports; not just the common ones.
 In-case the victim machine reassigned ports to evade scanners.\
 \
 **NOTE**: My process is I use -vv, -A, and -p- as switches as a minimum.
-More often today common are ports shifted around to make port scanning harder.
+More often today common are ports shifted around to evade scanners.
 That is why I add -p-.
 Sometimes for a ctf if it's clear what I'm looking for I may take -p- off out of an interest of time.
 ![active](/images/2screen.png "active")
 \
 • This part was the most interesting to me is in boxed in red:\